anokland/resnet-brelu/README.md

 Then, the DenseNet model (densenet.lua) is copied from here: https://github.com/liuzhuang13/DenseNet

-The code is modified in the following ways:
+Then, the code is modified in the following ways:
 - Added command line option for replacing ReLU with BReLU
 - Added command line options for DenseNet
 - Use modelType command line option to decide learning rate decay for DenseNet